-If your shop received a Customer Service Warning email, it means that your buyers are unsatisfied with the customer service your shop is providing.
-On Etsy, shops are expected to offer great customer service to Etsy buyers.
-Great customer service is what helps buyers trust shops and Etsy with their business.
+If your shop received a Customer Service Warning email, it means many of your buyers are unsatisfied with your shop’s customer service.
+On Etsy, shops are expected to offer reliable, solution-oriented customer service to Etsy buyers.
+This level of customer service helps buyers trust shops, and Etsy, with their business.

 This article provides information about what may happen if a shop’s customer service doesn’t meet Etsy’s Service Level Standards and tips to prevent unsatisfied buyers.